soniarostami04/projects/hash_cracking_walkthrough.md

 - Dictionary attacks using real-world lists (like `rockyou.txt`) are highly effective
 - Salting passwords prevents fast offline cracking and rainbow table attacks

-> "Passwords are like underwear — change them often and don’t share them online." 🧠🔐